-With that said, women with “high hips” are more likely to have prominent, curvier hip dips.
+With that said, women with “high hips” are more likely to have more noticeable hip dips.

-That’s because the distance between your hip bone and your thigh bone is longer – creating more opportunity for a crease to form in that area.
+That’s because the distance between your hip bone and your thigh bone is longer – creating more opportunity for a crease to form in the hip area.

-How To Get Rid Of Hip Dips- Is It Possible?
+Is It Truly Possible To Get Rid Of Hip Dips?